mshe2089/Arduino-Scheduler/README.md

 which needs to be disarmed via button as indication of acknowledgement.<br />

 Schedules are saved on formatted txt files.
 See example..?<br />
-My default, the schedule loops on a weekly basis but deviations can be made by adding a specifically dated schedule in the SD card.<br />
+By default, the schedule loops on a weekly basis but deviations can be made by adding a specifically dated schedule in the SD card.<br />

 ### Contents
 As of now, only the arduino sketch, written in C.